 In this case, emotions are excited in the call to action.
 However, the CTA button is simple, honest, and accurate.

 Email Subject Lines

 An email subject line doesn’t appear in Google search results.
 It also isn’t something you will find on one of your web pages.
-What does it have to do with emotional content or improving SEO in 2022?
+What does it have to do with emotional content or improving SEO?

 Your email click thru rate can directly impact SEO.
 When people click links in your emails, it increases traffic and can boost SEO for the linked pages in the future.
 Of course, none of that happens if your subject lines aren’t motivating people to open those emails instead of swiping them away.

 You draw people to your website and landing pages with content that delivers the right information at the right time while leveraging the perfect emotional response.
 That’s just the beginning.
 You have the customer’s attention.
 Now it’s time to build a relationship.